DomenicoMereu97/THExt-ensemble/README.md

 finetuning("dataset_fine_tuning_THExt.csv", "checkpoint")
 ```
 The csv file is not on the github due to its large size, but you can download it from drive
-You can test the performances of the models by running:

 Testing code is present in the notebook.